tylerharter/cs301-projects/spring19/p1/README.md

 listed.

 Now, type "jupyter notebook" and hit enter.
 This should open up Jupyter as a web page in your web browser.
-If this doesn't work, Anaconda probably wasn't installed properly.
-If have this problem but you think you installed Anaconda, please bring your laptop to someone's office hours for help -- there are probably some tricky configuration issues remaining.
+If this doesn't work, your computer probably wasn't setup properly.
+If you have already tried [our directions](https://tyler.caraza-harter.com/cs301/spring19/videos.html), please bring your laptop to someone's office hours for help -- there are probably some tricky configuration issues remaining.

 **Note:** even though we'll be working in the web browser now, NEVER close the terminal window where you typed "jupyter notebook" until